-Elderly people need to live and act out how they have their entire lives.
-To do so we look at the intergenerational connections that they have built throughout their lifestyle continuing with those as they move on into their third age.
+As we age we want to be able to live and act out how we have our entire lives.
+When designing a later living community we look at the intergenerational connections people have built throughout their lifestyle and at how we can enable them to continue with those as they move on into their third age.

 Through his experience in Australia working on landmark later living projects, Stewart has gained an innate understanding of the sector and how well-considered design can positively affect and influence the residents, to live more fulfilling active, happy lives.
 Stewart has been involved with steering committees at a number of later living developments in Australia and is committed to bettering the lives of the residents with this resident first attitude.

 Stewart brings this experience into leading the London Studio to deliver the unique Guild Living offering.